nkkelliny/login-register-system/README.md

    $mysql_database = '';
    $mysql_table = '';

 all you need to do is input the information from your MySQL account between the quotations you see in the above code snippet.
+The codes that are contained in this repository are just simple implementation of a member system for your website and more scripts are to be added soon.